aerapay/corporate-form/README.md

 __Options__

-* `corporate` - Required.
-Defines the name of the corporate, that the consumer/customer are registering under (the name must match the username of the Aerapay Account)
+* `accessToken` - Required.
+Aerapay API acess token.
 * `element` - Optional.
 Defines the selector the form would be added to (Default: '#customer-form-container')
 * `styles` - Optional.
 Custom styles for the form can be added here